 There is no higher calling in my life than the role I play in my home.
 Before anything else, my dedication is to fulfilling that role as a husband and parent, which brings security to the family unit.

 Because of an honest and authentic relationship, I give the benefit of the doubt.

 I try to see people as what they can become, not what they are.
 I look for their future potential.

 I am motivated to do what is right because I know my choices may affect others.
 Also, bring the attitude that there is no other option than to make it work.

-Think for a moment about those people you connect with on a daily basis, particularly your family.
+Think for a moment about the people you connect with on a daily basis, particularly your family.
 How well do you demonstrate your love for them in the choices you make and the actions you take?
 The real test of our love is how we treat the people right in front of us.
-Love the people in your life!
+Love the people in your life.